Still the One: In popular culture

 In 1977, "Still The One" was used as a jingle by the American Broadcasting Company (ABC) to promote the 1977-78 television season, and again in the 1979-80 television season, when the network was the highest rated in the country.
 A lot of ABC News affiliates used it to promote strong ratings.
 The lyrics were sometimes adapted for local station promotional advertisements, sometimes awkwardly; e.g. "We're still having fun, Dayton Twenty-Two's the one."
 ABC made two more versions of the song in 1995 and 2002.
-The song was used in commercials for Burger King in 1996 and 1997.
+It was used in commercials for Burger King in 1996 and 1997.

-The song was also used in adverts and promotions for the Nine Network of Australia from the late 1970s to the mid-2000s, and even though the song only charted at No. 61 in Australia in its original chart run, it is most remembered for its usage by the Nine Network.
+The song was also used in adverts and promotions for the Nine Network of Australia from the late 1970s to the mid-2000s and, even though the song only reached No. 61 in Australia in its original chart run, it is most remembered for its use by the Nine Network.
 It was also used at EM TV in Papua New Guinea in the 1980s (at the time owned by the Nine Network), and by Sky Television in the United Kingdom.

 In 2004, the Bush campaign played the song at campaign events until Orleans co-founder (and future Democratic congressman and Bush critic) John Hall commented publicly that the campaign had never received permission to use the song.
 The campaign later dropped the song from its playlist.
 Hall expressed similar criticisms when John McCain used the song in his 2008 presidential campaign.
 A version of the song's chorus was sung at the 2008 Democratic National Convention, following the conclusion of Senator Ted Kennedy's speech.